renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/dynamic_link/README.md

 ## Purpose

-`dynamic_link` could be used to load all libraries at runtime therefore generates smaller binary.
+The purpose of this tutorial is to describe the `dynamic_link` flow and to show how it can be used to load all libraries at runtime therefore generating smaller binary.

-### Simple Code Example
+### Using the dynamic_link flow

+`dynamic_link` flow allows you to create shared libraries for the kernels and loads all libraries at runtime.

+- Only libraries that changed needs to be recompiled
+- Loads all libraries at runtime therefore generates a smaller binary
+- All libraries are loaded to memory therefore not scalable
+- Recommended for smaller designs with few aocxs

 ```
 icpx ... -fPIC -c vector_mul.cpp -o mul.o